 Treatment

-If your well water tests positive for microorganisms, you should treat it with chlorination, ultraviolet (UV) light, distillation, or ozonation to kill bacteria and other pathogens.
+If your well water has tested positive for microorganisms, you can treat it the water with shock chlorination, ultraviolet (UV) light, distillation, or ozonation to kill bacteria and other pathogens.

 Nitrate and nitrite contamination in drinking water is another common concern among private well water owners.

-Harmful human activities, such as unsupervised waste disposal, expose clean groundwater to free ammonia that turns into nitrates and nitrites.
-One health concern associated with this toxin is the deadly methemoglobinemia—a disorder that targets children, specifically bottle-fed babies.
+One health concern associated with this toxin is the deadly methemoglobinemia — a disorder that targets children, specifically bottle-fed babies.

 Some studies even suggest that drinking water contaminated with nitrates can cause cancer.